phalcon-orphanage/docs/en/db-phql.md

 **Count Distinct**

-Hoa many invoices does each customer have
+How many invoices does each customer have

 ```php
 <?php